To make your Will, contact:

 - It ensures that those you want provided for after your death will be provided for.

-- It is inexpensive to put in place
+- It is cost-effective to put in place

 - It can be amended at any stage, as it does not take effect until date of death.

 - If the beneficiaries are under the age of 18 years, it will provide for the appointment of two trustees to hold the assets in trust for the benefit of the minor children.

 - It can be an effective tool for the minimisation of capital taxes i.e. gift tax or inheritance tax.